Linux Root Password Reset

 (For more information about the “magic SysRq key” see Linux Magic System Request Key Hacks.)

-Which method will succeed rebooting may depend, because the machine was booted to a limited environment.
+Which method will successfully reboot the machine may depend because the machine was booted into a limited environment.

 After rebooting, you should be able to log in normally, using the new password.